Little Ray was anything but dumb.

 (“The Amazing Flight of Little Ray”)

-Greek dentists used it to numb pain.
-The stingrays did not live.
-The venom quickly lost strength.
+Greek dentists used venom to numb pain.
+It quickly lost strength.
 Modern drugs have longer shelf lives.
-These drugs come from plants.
-Stingrays aren't killed to make them.
+Derived from plants, stingrays are not killed to make them.

 Stingrays do not hunt with their stingers.
-When they feel threatened, their tails are used in self-defense.
+When they feel threatened, they strike in self-defense.
 As shown above, a stingray swings its tail over its body to sting.
 Fishermen get stung by these catches.

-Blocking a stingray's path can be deadly.
-Australian naturalist, Crocodile Hunter Steve Irwin, may have died this way.
-An Australian bull ray stabbed him in the chest.
+Blocking a stingray can be lethal.
+Australian naturalist, Crocodile Hunter Steve Irwin, may have obstructed Australian bull ray.
+It speared him in the chest, killing him.

 Smaller victims face a greater risk of dying.
-According to Pizard's GURPS Miscellanea, the effects get worse with each sting and over time with venom from Stingrays.
+According to Pizard's GURPS, the effects get worse with each sting and over time with venom from Stingrays.
 Physical damage is caused with each stab.

 World-wide deaths from stingray stings average one or two each year.
-Stinging injuries mostly are made to the feet or legs of people in shallow water.
+Injuries largely are made to the feet or legs of people in shallow water.
 The stinger may break off, requiring surgery for removal.

 To get well can take years.
 Foot and Ankle Online Journal provides a Stingray Envenomation of the Foot: a Case Report showing venom in 75% of stings and the barb breaking off in 5% of wounds.

-Stingrays control the tail, not the stinger.
-The stinging parts stay attached to the body.
+Stingrays control their tails, not their stingers.
+The stinging spines stay attached to the body.
 They are not shot like arrows from a bow.
-The cutting edges slashes muscles and tendons like a butcher's knife.
+The cutting edges slash muscles and tendons like a butcher's knife.

-Home remedies are not enough.
+Patients are kept awake.
 During first aid, applying pressure may stop bleeding.
-Soaking in hot water may ease pain.
-Kits and first aid instructions can be found at Ocean Care Solutions.
+Soaking in hot water may ease painfulness.
+Kits and first aid instructions are available at Ocean Care Solutions.

 Symptoms include: blood loss, chills, cramps, delirium, diarrhea, difficulty or stopping of breathing, dizziness, fainting, fever, heart failure, hives, low blood pressure, nausea, paralysis, seizures and swelling.

-Can sharks sting a person?
-According to Pizard's GURPS Miscellanea, Dogfish Sharks have venomous spines at the base of the dorsal fin.
-The painful sting generally can be cured.
+Can sharks sting?
+Pizard's GURPS reports Dogfish Sharks have noxious stinging spines at the base of the dorsal fin.
+The painful stings generally are cured.

 Mantas have no special defense equipment.
-They do not have stingers, venom or sharp teeth.
-Their huge size may scare attackers.
-The scientific name for the giant oceanic manta ray is “manta birostris”.
+They have no stingers, venom or sharp teeth.
+Immense size may scare attackers.
+The scientific name for giant oceanic manta ray is “manta birostris”.

-The horns on a manta ray are not used for fighting.
-A devil ray also has these horns.
-They are called “cephalic lobes”.
-The horns are filter-feeding parts.
+The horns on a manta are not used for fighting.
+Devil rays also have them.
+These filter-feeding parts are called “cephalic lobes”.
 They unfold to funnel food into their mouths.

 Electric rays can control their shock levels.
-Their shocking powers make them fearless.
-Pizard's GURPS Miscellanea gives a breakdown of electric jolt by size for Electric Rays.
+Their electric powers make them fearless.
+Pizard's GURPS gives a breakdown of electric jolt by size for Electric Rays.

 Electric catfish and electric eels have shock ability.
 They present dangers to handlers.
 They do poorly in captivity.
-Their electric power has been used throughout the ages for cures and torture.
+Their electric potency has been used throughout the ages for cures and torture.

 Stingrays are luckier than honey bees.
 Stingrays can keep stinging.
 After honey bees sting a mammal, they cannot safely pull out their stingers.
-The pulling action rips off parts of their bodies, killing them.
+This action rips off parts of their bodies, killing them.

 Other bees, ants, hornets, yellow jackets, wasps and scorpions sting.
 They can sting, again and again.
 They may sting for easy eating.
-Allergic reactions to stings may have deadly or lasting effects.
+Allergic reactions to stings may have fatal or lasting effects.

-Some animals bite to deliver venom.
-Snakes and spiders are the best-known of them.
+There are different delivery systems.
+Snakes and spiders are biters.
 Toads and frogs may ooze poison through their skin.
-Touching or eating them sickens or kills.
-The poison goes from hand to mouth.
+A touch sickens or kills.
+Poison travels from hand to mouth.

 A group of sharks is called a “shiver”.
 People shiver to think of the damage they can cause.
 A group of stingrays is called a “fever”.
 A fever can result from infections caused by dirty water.

 Jellyfish have venom in tentacles that look like tails.
 Jellyfish have no brains and no backbones.
 Their toxin works after they tear apart and die.
 Few box jellyfish victims reach shore.

 The world's deadliest creature has no venom.
 WHO provides an Executive Summary of Insect-Borne Diseases.
 Each year, mosquitoes kill several million people and sicken hundreds of millions.

 Avoidance of injury and sickness may be easier and safer.
-Electrical, chemical and magnetic repellents may not ward off sharks.
-Mosquito repellents seem to work better.
+Mosquito repellents seem to work better than electrical, chemical and magnetic devices to ward off sharks.
 Mosquitoes should be highly feared.